Energy partitioning in electrostatic discharge with variable series load resistor: Materials and Methods

 We constructed an open-air system (OAS) to generate ESD events, see \figref{fig-oas-circuit}.
 The OAS spark gap, a modified Ross Engineering SG-40-H commercial high-voltage spark gap, features two 3.75~cm diameter graphite spherical electrodes with a variable gap length.
 We estimated the capacitance of the electrode systems to be below 10~pF.
 The OAS system's inductance, with $\Rx=0$, was inferred to be $L_\text{OAS}=1.1\pm0.2$~$\mu$H from the discharge current's ring-down frequency.
-This relatively high inductance stems from the large current loop formed by the return wire.
+This relatively high inductance stems from the large current loop formed by the return wire between $\Cx$ and the ground terminal.
 Finite element simulation, using Comsol Multiphysics, of the discharge circuit yielded an inductance of 0.98~$\mu$H, which aligns well with the measured value.
 All data presented were collected in air at standard pressure for Golden, Colorado (approximately 630~torr or 0.83~atm).

-Representative voltage traces from the HVP and current traces from the CVR are shown in \figref{fig-Data-VandI}.
-The data sets were all taken with a 3.81~mm gap, 700 pF $\Cx$ while varying $\Rx$ from 0 to 100~\Ohm.
-The voltage traces show an initial rapid drop from the breakdown voltage (11 kV) to a minimum value, followed by oscillations that gradually dampen over time, ultimately settling to 0~V. The current plots show an initial rapid spike, followed by oscillations that gradually decrease over time, eventually returning to 0~A.
+Representative voltage and current traces from the HVP and CVR are shown in \figref{fig:3}.
+The data sets were all taken with a 3.81~mm gap and 700~pF $\Cx$, while varying $\Rx$ from 0 to 100~\Ohm.
+The current plots show an initial rapid spike, followed by oscillations that gradually decrease over time, eventually returning to 0~A.

-An increase in the circuit resistance (varying $\Rx$) reduces the amplitude and duration of the oscillations, transitioning the circuit response from underdamped ($\Rx = 0,\ 5$~\Ohm) to critically or overdamped ($\Rx = 50,\ 100$~\Ohm).
+The voltage traces show an initial rapid drop from the breakdown voltage (11 kV) to a minimum value, followed by oscillations that gradually dampens over time, ultimately settling to 0~V. An increase in the circuit resistance (varying $\Rx$) reduces the amplitude and duration of the oscillations, transitioning the circuit response from underdamped ($\Rx = 0,\ 5$~\Ohm) to critically or overdamped ($\Rx = 50,\ 100$~\Ohm).